 - Couple with children

 Persons in non-private households are classified and projected separately.

 Why does DELWP produce only one set of projections?

 VIF2019 provides a single set of projections to allow analysis and decision making on a consistent base for all users.

 DELWP performs sensitivity analyses on the main assumptions, before choosing the most reasonable single set and using it to produce one set of projections.
 This information is strengthened by extensive research on local and regional trends, and by wide consultations with people with specialist and local knowledge.

-Using VIF2016 as reference, it is possible to analyse the effects of different policy scenarios on population levels, distribution between and within the regions of Victoria.
+Using VIF2019 as reference, it is possible to analyse the effects of different policy scenarios on population levels and distribution between and within the regions of Victoria.

-The VIF2016 projections use the Estimated Resident Population for 30 June 2015 as the base population, the ABS Australian Demographic Statistics, cat 3101.0, published December 2015.
+The VIF2019 projections use the Estimated Resident Population for 30 June 2018 as the base population, as published in the ABS Australian Demographic Statistics, cat 3101.0, September 2018, published March 2019.